fieldtrip/website/development/project/documentation_source.md

 (see Hesse, Jensen (2010) and Background of the MNE tutorial)

 - _Does it depend on a priori hypothesis of the source involved?_ (cortical sheets vs. 3D grid)
-- _Does it depend on what kind of information I am interested in?_ (e.g. changes in time or not)
+- _Does it depend on what kind of information I am interested in?_ (e.g., changes in time or not)

 ## What kind of data I need for source-reconstruction?